HP OfficeJet Pro 7740 Printer Review

 • Very heavy and bulky.

 The HP OfficeJet Pro 7740 is great for small or home office use.
-This printer yields a lot of pages before its ink cartridges need to be replaced, and there are also higher-yield cartridges available if you need them.
-It gets black text documents out at a passable speed, and its color printing speed is slower, but you can still get long reports out in a couple of minutes at most.
-There's also an automatic document feeder that supports automatic single-pass duplex scanning, which is handy for processing a lot of pages.
+This printer yields many pages before its ink cartridges need to be replaced, and there are also higher-yield cartridges available if you print a lot.
+It prints black text documents at a passable speed, and while its color printing speed is slower, you can still print longer documents in a reasonable timeframe.
+There's also an automatic document feeder that supports automatic single-pass duplex scanning up to Legal-size paper.

 Pros